-Whether you are wanting to explore the senses as part of a preschool theme or just to stimulate them with some sensory play, these sense-of-taste activities are unique and fun to try.
+Whether you want to explore the senses as part of a preschool theme or enjoy some fun sensory play, these sense-of-taste activities are both unique and fun.

-You can investigate the senses with children through planned activities but it also happens naturally as they play.
-Without realizing it, you are probably already addressing the senses with kids throughout the day.
+You can explore the senses with children through planned activities, but it also happens naturally during play.

 1. Cook Together